A Guide to Managing Your Innovation Portfolio

 Aligning Portfolio and Strategy

-While the mentioned dimension of “Strategic Fit” in the early stage validation of ideas should be a guiding indicator for the prioritization of EXPLORE ideas, it remains an important factor to track and analyze for steering the resource allocation in the EXPLOIT portfolio - you want to allocate resources to projects that truly matter for the future of your business.
+While the mentioned dimension of “Strategic Fit” in the early stage validation of ideas should be a guiding indicator for the prioritization of EXPLORE-type ideas, it remains an important factor to track and analyze for steering the resource allocation in the EXPLOIT portfolio - you want to allocate resources to projects that truly matter for the future of your business.

 Besides retroactively tracking the “Strategic Fit” of initiatives across your innovation funnel, you can proactively source ideas that fit your strategy.
 We often support our clients in launching campaigns, that communicate strategic search topics to employees, to source and attract matching ideas - a topic that in itself is worth a blog post.

-A word on Decentralization
+A Word on Decentralization

-While portfolio management is often seen as a central discipline, it is important to stress, that today's modern software tools such as rready’s innovation platform support companies to decentralize innovation management.
+While innovation portfolio management is often seen as a central discipline, it is important to stress, that today's modern software tools such as rready’s innovation platform support companies to decentralize innovation management.
 Think of decentralized idea sourcing, scoring, and executing.
-Think of matching experts to projects based on pre-configured topic areas and of enabling employees to submit and co-create in their mother language.
+Think of matching experts to projects based on pre-configured topic areas and of enabling employees to submit and co-create in their home language.
 From the perspective of an innovation portfolio manager, think of transparency across the platform and funnel on project KPI’s, resource allocations, and strategic decisions at each gate of your funnel.

 Effectively managing your innovation portfolio is critical for driving business growth in an increasingly competitive landscape.
 By understanding the composition of your portfolio, assessing opportunities, prioritizing innovations, allocating resources strategically, and continuously monitoring and adjusting your approach, you can cultivate a culture of innovation that propels your organization toward success.